Bani, Pangasinan: Spanish colonial era

 Spain ruled Bani from 1521 to 1899.
 The pueblo's Gobernadorcillos were appointed by the Spanish authorities and from 1901 to 1936, the Presidentes, by the Americans.
 From 1937 to present, the local chief executives were elected.

 Bani was founded on March 18, 1769.
 It used to be a part of Zambales as a component of Bolinao.

 In 1769, Father Mains de Lamberto erected a "visita" in Bani with settlements around Don Cayo banks.
 Eventually, these settlements became a sitio, with local officials being headed by Don Francisco Baltazar as "Tiniente Absolute".
 Bani was repopulated by the Ilocano settlers from Paoay, Ilocos Norte in 1830.

 American invasion era

-In May 1903, it was transferred to Pangasinan together with the towns of Agno, Alaminos, Anda, Bolinao, Burgos, Dasol, Infanta and Mabini.
-San Simon, the original Bani, was transferred from Namagbagan to Sitio Almacin in 1859.
+On October 15, 1903, by virtue of Act No. 945, entitled “An Act Reducing the Twenty-five Municipalities of the Province of Zambales to Fifteen,” while still part of the Province of Zambales, the municipality of Bani retained its existing boundaries.

-On 21 November 1903, the town of Bani, together with Alaminos, Bolinao, San Isidro de Potot, and Infanta, were annexed to Pangasinan.
-In 1918, ground for the road from Alaminos to Bani was broken.
+On November 30, 1903, by virtue of Act No. 1004, the municipalities of Bolinao, Alaminos, San Isidro (Burgos), and Infanta were annexed to the Province of Pangasinan.

+On December 19, 1903, by virtue of Act No. 1029, Act No. 1004 was amended to include the municipalities of Anda, Bani, and Agno among those annexed to the Province of Pangasinan.